jzero-io/jzero/README.md

 ## Introduction

-Used to create project from templates and generate Server/Client code by proto and api file based on [go-zero](https://go-zero.dev) framework.
+Used to create project from templates and generate Server/Client/Model code by proto、api、sql file based on [go-zero](https://go-zero.dev) framework.

 Support development templates for different scenarios:
 * api